 One thing we can be sure of, brotherliness is a priority with God.
 These laws reflect His own nature.
 We must at least be predisposed toward helping.
 And even though we will never be perfectly helpful, we can at least make the attempt.

 God's law says, "Thou shalt not kill (murder)" AND, in effect, thou shalt keep your brother, neighbor, and enemy alive.
 Yes, even our enemies.
-Remember, one of the things that distinguishes murder from manslaughter is any hatred or enmity that the killer previously expressed toward the victim.
+Remember, one of the things that distinguishes murder from manslaughter is any hatred or enmity that the killer previously expressed toward the victim; we have to be particularly careful how we treat enemies simply because they are enemies.
+God knows if our neglect of a person is from the ill-motive of hatred.

-Recall Jesus’ insistence in the Sermon on the mount” that disciples give to those who ask, lend without expecting a return, and give your cloak also to the person who wants your shirt (Matthew 5:40-42, Luke 6:34-35).
-These words and phrases are borrowed directly from Leviticus and Deuteronomy.
-And within the immediate context, Jesus includes evil people and enemies as recipients of our help.
+Recall Jesus’ insistence in the Sermon on the mount that disciples give to those who ask, lend without expecting a return, and give a cloak also to the one who wants a shirt (Matthew 5:40-42, Luke 6:34-35)?
+These words and phrases are borrow directly from Leviticus and Deuteronomy.
+And, within the immediate context, Jesus includes evil people and enemies as recipients of our help.

 Here’s a parting question to consider: If we did a better job taking care of brothers and sisters, neighbors and enemies, what effect might it have on one of the thorniest issues of our day—abortion?